obates/heron-fe/README.md

 ## Future Ideas / Improvements
 - More/better example transaction descriptions to showcase the API better
 - Handle the case where an extracted merchant doesn't have a payment processor (or merchant).
 It's currently just showing an empty box which isn't ideal!
+- Make the Enter button work to submit the raw bank transaction!